10 December 2019

-The latest massive milestone in React’s history was React 16.8 that premiered on 16th February 2019.
-It introduced React Hooks that revolutionized the way components are created.
-We already covered this topic in our previous article about React’s useMemo hook.
-React is constantly being developed and already evolved to 16.12 version.
-I’m sure we can expect more from it in the future.
+The latest massive milestone in React’s framework history was React 16.8 that premiered on 16th February 2019.
+It introduced React Hooks that revolutionized the way React components are created.
+We already covered this topic in our previous article about React components – useMemo hook.
+React JS is constantly being developed and already evolved to React 16.12 version.
+I’m pretty sure we can expect more from React creators in the future.

-What makes React so popular?
+What makes React JS so popular?
 Let’s take a look at the list of advantages:

 - Designed for scaling and reusable – the component architecture is perfect for writing the code once and then use it again in other applications.
-Normally, when an update happens, one component can affect others and ruin the whole app – not to React!
+Normally, when an update happens, one component can affect others and ruin the whole app – not with React components!
 Reusing system components with internal logic is great for code’s maintenance, growth and is probably the most important benefit of this framework.

 Mobile devs, have this one – React Native is technically a separate tool, components are different but you CAN say that the way of writing code to web and mobile versions is very similar.
-Having said that – no more mentioning Native in this article!
+Having said that – no more mentioning React Native in this article!

 - Saves time and money – if a developer can use the code again and again, logically they save lots of time and budget that would be otherwise spent on a repetitive task.

-- Simplicity – if you had any previous experience in software development, it’s quite easy to understand and learn React from scratch.
-It’s component-based and most of the components are a single function that performs from top to bottom, hence why it’s easy to understand how the code works.
+- Simplicity – if you had any previous experience in software development, it’s quite easy to understand and learn React JS from scratch.
+It’s component-based and most of the React components are a single function that performs from top to bottom, hence why it’s easy to understand how the code works.

 - Super easy to test – there are special libraries created to test React like react-testing-library.